ilyasergey/scilla-benchmarks/README.md

 development.
-The results reported in the OOPSLA'19 submission were compiled using the dedicated branch of the repository, containing the snapshot as of the time of the submission, instrumented with additional output for the sake of performance comparison with EVM (\cf Section~\ref{sec:comparison-with-evm} of this Overview).
+The results reported in the OOPSLA'19 submission were compiled using the dedicated branch of the repository, containing the snapshot as of the time of the submission, instrumented with additional output for the sake of performance comparison with EVM.
 This snapshot is available at:

 [https://github.com/Zilliqa/scilla/tree/oopsla19-docker](https://github.com/Zilliqa/scilla/tree/oopsla19-docker)